ibm-cloud-architecture/refarch-cloudnative-micro-customer/README.md

 You can use the following button to deploy the Customer microservice to Bluemix, or you can follow the instructions manually below.

 [![Create BlueCompute Deployment Toolchain](https://console.ng.bluemix.net/devops/graphics/create_toolchain_button.png)](https://console.ng.bluemix.net/devops/setup/deploy?repository=https://github.com/ibm-cloud-architecture/refarch-cloudnative-micro-customer.git)

+The deployment will use the Cloudant credentials in the space and provision a container group with the Customer Microservice in the Bluemix Container Service.

 ## Build the Docker container.